mirca/mirca.github.io-www/_posts/2017-09-21-geerts-conjecture.md

 We can't get any further unless we make some assumptions about the parametric model $$\lambda_i$$ and the parameter space.

-In some problems, such as [point spread function photometry](https://photutils.readthedocs.io/en/stable/photutils/psf.html) and [single molecule localization microscopy](http://q-bio.org/w/images/1/1d/SR_review2.pdf), one is interested in estimating the total light flux emitted by a star (or a molecule) and its subpixel position in a detector.
-Therefore, our parameter vector can be written as $$\theta = (A, c_o, r_o)$$.
+In some problems, such as [point spread function photometry](http://adsabs.harvard.edu/full/1999ASPC..189...56H) and [single molecule localization microscopy](http://q-bio.org/w/images/1/1d/SR_review2.pdf), one is often interested in estimating the total light flux emitted by a star (or a molecule) and its subpixel position on a detector.
+Therefore, our parameter vector may be written as $$\theta = (A, c_o, r_o)$$.

-It is also practical to assume that the rate of change of the expected number of counts, in the $$i$$-th pixel, with respect to the total integrated flux is proportional to the expected number of counts.
+It is also practical to assume that the rate of change of the expected number of counts on a given pixel, with respect to the total integrated flux, is proportional to the expected number of counts on that pixel .
 Mathematically,

 $$
 \dfrac{\partial{\lambda_i(\theta)}}{\partial A} = \alpha \lambda_i(\theta)